Cap-à-l'Aigle: Geography

 The distance between the beginning of the village of Cap-à-l'aigle (the intersection of Saint-Raphael Street and Route 138) and the bridge at the mouth of the Malbaie River in the city from La Malbaie, is 2.5 km.
 The village of Cap-à-l'aigle is bypassed on the north side by route 138 (Malcom Fraser Boulevard) along the north shore of the St. Lawrence River.
 This village is mostly built along the rue Saint Raphael which is the main street; a few perpendicular little streets lead to the strike.

-The village dominates the St. Lawrence River, being located at the top of a long cliff, allowing to admire the panorama fluvial whose mountainous coast Pointe-au-Pic, which constitutes the western sector from La Malbaie.
+The village dominates the Estuary of St. Lawrence River, being located at the top of a long cliff, allowing to admire the panorama fluvial whose mountainous coast Pointe-au-Pic, which constitutes the western sector from La Malbaie.

 The Sainte-Mathilde road, which delimits the Sainte-Mathilde range, located about one kilometer north, parallel to route 138, is worth the detour.
 This paronic road has many coasts, due to erosion by streams running down the mountains.
 This row consists of several houses and farm buildings typical of the beginning of the XXe century.
 Agricultural producers in this area practice hill-side agriculture.
 The eastern segment of the road is a cul-de-sac that ends at the top of the mountain where a telecommunication antenna is installed.